An Introduction to Fermented Foods for Healing

 If there is an elevated histamine response such as histaminosis, fermented foods can heighten those symptoms.
 It is recommended to resolve and reduce the histamine response using diet and herbs before incorporating fermented foods and start by introducing them 1-2 times a week and slowly increase to daily.

-Keep in mind there are many yeast-based ferments such as with dairy ferments, kombucha and beer.
+Keep in mind there are many yeast-based ferments such as with dairy ferments, kombucha, and beer.
 These ferments should be limited or avoided with yeast and candida overgrowth, even mild cases, as the yeast in the ferment can potentially feed the yeast overgrowth in the body.
 Lacto-ferments would be best for these folks.

 If you have any dietary restrictions such as dairy, nuts, brassicas, FODMAP, etc. avoid ferments using those foods.

 Monitor how you feel when eating fermented foods.
 If you feel great after eating them, keep it up.
-If you feel tired, sluggish, achy or get rashes or headaches after eating fermented foods, there may be a deeper imbalance which should be addressed first.
+If you feel tired, sluggish, achy, or get rashes or headaches after eating fermented foods, there may be a deeper imbalance that should be addressed first.
 In which case, temporarily eliminate fermented foods for 3 weeks-6 months and do an elimination diet until it is resolved.
 Testing may need to be done to help determine the imbalance.